 - You did not know of the crime or the intent to commit the crime.

 - The role you played was that of a bystander who did not aid in the actual crime.

 - You withdrew yourself from the commission of the underlying crime.

 Duress is a typical defense used by putative accomplices.
 It can be a good defense if the criminal coerced someone else to behave as an accomplice to the crime.

 Accused accomplices typically claim that they were unaware of the crime or that they were only spectators.
 To be a participant before the fact, the defendant has to be aware that a crime will be committed.
 To be an accessory after the fact, the defendant has to be aware of the offense.
 A bystander’s harmless acts may appear to aid the criminal in committing the crime in some situations.
 If eyewitness testimony is integral to the prosecution’s case, you could use the hearsay rule to your advantage.

 Contact Ybarra Maldonado Law Group Today

 At Ybarra Maldonado Law Group, we make it easy for defendants to find criminal defense lawyers with the experience necessary to protect their freedoms.
-Whether or not you have a criminal record, our criminal defense lawyers will fight tooth and nail to either absolve you of your current criminal charges or to lower the sentence.
+Our criminal defense lawyers will fight to absolve you of your current criminal charges or lower the sentence.
 To work with an experienced and qualified defense attorney in Phoenix, please call 602-910-4040 to schedule a consultation.